 Preventing mother-to-child transmission (PMTCT)

-The Indian government is committed to eliminating new HIV infections among children by 2015.
+The Indian government is committed to eliminating new HIV infections among children.
 India's Prevention of Parent to Child Transmission of HIV/AIDS (PPTCT) programme started in 2002.
-To date, there are over 15,000 sites offering PPTCT services.68 Based on 2013 WHO Guidelines, the programme aims to initiate antiretroviral treatment for all pregnant and breastfeeding women living with HIV regardless of CD4 count or stage of HIV infection.69
+To date, there are more than 18,000 sites offering PPTCT services.50 Based on 2013 WHO Guidelines, the programme aims to initiate antiretroviral treatment for all pregnant and breastfeeding women living with HIV regardless of CD4 count or stage of HIV infection.51

 Antiretroviral treatment (ART) in India

 Free antiretroviral treatment (ART) has been available in India since 2004.
-At ART clinics, people living with HIV can access testing and counselling (HTC), nutritional advice and treatment for HIV and opportunistic infections.
+At ART clinics, people living with HIV can access HTC, nutritional advice and treatment for HIV and opportunistic infections.
 Patients are required to take a CD4 count test every six months.53

-However, in 2013, only 36% of adults eligible for ART received treatment, alongside 30% of children.73 Indeed, many people living with HIV have difficulty accessing the clinics emphasising the importance of initiatives such as the Link Workers Scheme to link people to healthcare.74
+In 2015, 44% of adults eligible for ART received treatment, rising from 36% in 2013.54.
+Despite the rise, the number of people on ART remains low.
+Many people living with HIV have difficulty accessing the clinics, emphasising the importance of initiatives such as the Link Workers Scheme.55

-The introduction of the new 2013 WHO treatment guidelines has made many more people eligible for ART, forcing treatment access to be a priority area.75 NACP-IV aims to make second-line ART free, although a shortage of both first-line and second-line ART has become a feature in recent years.76 77
+The introduction of the new 2013 WHO treatment guidelines has made many more people eligible for ART, forcing treatment access to be a priority area.56 NACP-IV aims to make second-line ART free, although a shortage of both first-line and second-line ART has become more commonplace in recent years.57 58